CS2103JAN2017-W13-B2/main/docs/UserGuide.md

 ## 1. About
 Ever had the feeling that you are forgetting to do something important?
 Tired of always forgetting events because you forgot to write them down?
+Want to keep track of tasks but hate carrying pieces of paper around?
 Docket is the application that will solve all your problems.

 Docket is a simple and lightweight application that will keep track of your tasks for you.
 It will tell you if a task's due date is coming in manner that is quick and easy to understand.

-In contrast to other comprehensive task managers out there, Docket is simple and straightforward.
-It has one mode of input with a boiled down interface.
+In contrast to other complicated task managers out there, Docket is simple and straightforward.
+It has one mode of input(a command line input) with a boiled down interface.
 Let's get started on simplifying the way you handle tasks now.

 ## 2. Quick Start